NexPlayer/Android-SDK/advanced.md

 ### NexPlayer.IVideoRendererListener Interface Reference

-The application must implement this interface in order to receive video renderer-specific events from NexPlayer™.
+The application must implement this interface in order to receive video renderer-specific events from NexPlayer.

 > **Warning** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from within *IListener* callbacks.
 The safest way to update the UI is